-The No Arbitrage (NA) notion is central to many problems in quantitative finance.
-It asserts that starting from a zero wealth it is not possible to reach a positive one (non negative almost surely and strictly positive with strictly positive probability).
-The characterisation of this condition or of the No Free Lunch condition is called the Fundamental Theorem of Asset Pricing (FTAP in short) and makes the link between those notions and the existence of equivalent risk-neutral probability measures (also called martingale measures or pricing measures) which are equivalent probability measures that turn the (discounted) asset price process into a martingale.
-This was initially formalised in \citep{Hakr79}, \citep{HaPL81} and \citep{Kr81} while \citep{dmw} obtain the FTAP in a general discrete-time setting under the NA condition.
+In quantitative finance, the No-Arbitrage (NA) notion is central to many problems and crucial when it comes to pricing questions.
+It asserts that starting from zero wealth it is not possible to reach a positive one (i.e. non negative almost surely and strictly positive with a strictly positive probability).
+The characterisation of this condition or of the No Free Lunch condition is called the Fundamental Theorem of Asset Pricing (FTAP in short) and makes the link between these notions and the existence of equivalent risk-neutral probability measures (also called martingale measures or pricing measures) which are equivalent probability measures that turn the (discounted) asset price process into a martingale.
+This was initially formalised in \citep{Hakr79}, \citep{HaPL81} and \citep{Kr81} while \citep{dmw} obtained the FTAP in a general discrete-time setting under the NA condition.
 The literature on the subject is huge and we refer to \citep{DelSch05} for a general overview.
-The martingale measures allow for pricing issues and another fundamental result, the Superhedging Theorem (see for instance \citep{ElQu91} or \citep{CvKa92}) relates those pricing measures to the set of no-arbitrage prices for a given contingent claim.
-The so-called superreplication price is the minimal amount needed for an agent selling a claim in order to superreplicate it by trading in the market.
-To the best of our knowledge it was first introduced in \citep{Ben91} in the context of transaction costs.
-This is a hedging price with no risk but unfortunately it is not always of practical use as it is often too onerous: for example the superreplication price of a call option may be equal to the underlying initial price in an incomplete market (see \citep{CvPT99}).